joshbrew/HEG_Arduino/README.md

 - Score is summed from ratio minus baseline for each successful reading.
 - This is as basic and bare-bones an implementation as possible.

 This is a near-Infrared setup for bloodflow.
 To do passive IR for metabolic information, just unplug the red LED.
-Brain metabolism is 90% correlated with bloodflow so it doesn't make much of a difference, and bloodflow is easier to understand and control so that's the default.
+Brain metabolism is 90% correlated with bloodflow so it doesn't make much of a difference, and bloodflow is easier to understand and control so that's the default I chose.

 Note: See in HEG_Graph.png, the higher square peak is the IR, the lower one is the Red light.
 That's what you should expect to see from the sensor.